Transport mobility package – current legal status

 This change is also effective from January 2023.

-Transportation companies are required to submit two new statements starting in 2023.
+Transportation companies are required to submit two new statements.
 This obligation is cyclical – carriers will have to remember it every year.
 The deadline for both statements is March 31.

 Statement of the number of people employed.
 The carrier should submit this statement, also taking into account employees employed as of December 31 of the year preceding the obligation to submit the information.
-Thus, when submitting a statement on the number of employees at the beginning of 2024, the status at the end of 2023 should be taken into account, regardless of at what point we submit the statement.
+When making a statement about the number of employees at the beginning of 2025, it is therefore necessary to take into account the status at the end of 2024, regardless of when you make the statement.

 Statement of the arithmetic average number of drivers employed.
 It is worth noting that the form of employment is irrelevant in this statement – it should include the average number of all drivers performing transport operations in the year preceding the time of filing the statement.